ikigailabs-io/ikigai/README.md

 # Visit the flow on the platform
 ```

-The output displays the details for the flow that was created in the example
+The output shows the details of the Flow created in the example code.
-code.

 ```py
 {'app_id': '2zYsSJBtkgSVRo8T8uYQIOzhjko',